TUMFTM/teleoperated_driving/README.md

 # TUM FTM Teleoperated Driving Software

 This is the container repository of the TUM FTM Teleoperated Driving Software Stack.
-The stack is ROS-based and tested on Ubuntu 18.04 with ROS Melodic, only.
+The stack is ROS-based and tested on Ubuntu 18.04 and 20.04 with ROS Melodic/Noetic, only.
+We are currently working on `ROS2` support.

 Within this repository, the ROS packages are grouped thematically in the following submodules:
   * wsp/src/tod_common